 Study room sign-ups are for 2 hours.
 Only one session per day is allowed for any person or member of a group using a study room.

 Reservations will be honored for 10 minutes past the requested time.
 Failure to arrive within 10 minutes of the requested time will result in a forfeiture of the reserved room.

 How does a child get a library card?

-A minor, seventeen years or younger, must have a parent or guardian present to sign the application form and accept responsibility for all items checked out on the card.
+A minor, seventeen years or younger, must have a responsible adult present to sign the application form and accept responsibility for all items checked out on the card.